Tummy Tuck (Abdominoplasty)

 Tummy tucks or abdominoplasties are very much like going through a C-section.
 Many women can relate to that.
 It takes about six weeks to get back to a routine exercise regimen and one must be careful particularly in the first two weeks to be careful with activity levels to avoid postoperative bleeding.

 One remarkable medical breakthrough has been the introduction of Exparel, a long acting type of “Novocain” that can decrease pain significantly by providing anesthetic relief for approximately 3 days.
-We have been using this for several years now and it has been a game-changer for tummy tucks.
+Dr. Watterson has been using this for several years now and it has been a game-changer for tummy tucks.
 Patients can move more freely and tolerate the muscle repair much more easily, almost that we must remind patients to curb their activity levels early on.

 If you are a generally healthy person but wish to contour your abdomen while strengthening the abdominal wall, a tummy tuck procedure may be the ideal solution.
 The first step is making sure you’re a good patient for a safe and healthy procedure, and that you have realistic goals in mind.

 Take the first step by reaching out to Watterson Plastic Surgery today.
-Schedule a consultation with one of our renowned plastic surgeons, who can answer any additional questions you have about the tummy tuck surgery process.
+Schedule a consultation to answer any additional questions you have about the tummy tuck surgery process.

 Enrolling in this program is free, so if you are a skin care advocate why not take an easy step towards keeping your skin that much more healthy and radiant?

 See examples of Dr. Watterson’s expert skills and our patient transformations.